 All active full-time employees at GSWC and ASUS and all active managers and exempt-employees at subsidiaries of ASUS, receive time off with pay for vacation, holiday and sick leave in accordance with company policy.
 Other employees at ASUS subsidiaries have different benefit packages.
-Executives receive vacation accrual based on the number of their continuous months of service, with 1 to 60 months of service earning 20 days per year of vacation; 61 to 120 months of continuous service earning 25 days of vacation per year and 121 or more months of continuous service earning 26 days of vacation per year.
+Executives receive vacation accrual based on the number of their continuous months of service, with 1 to 60 months of service earning 20 days per year of vacation per year.
 Named executive officers receive sick leave benefits on the same basis as all other employees.
-Accrued vacation days that are not used in any year are carried over to the next year, provided that, effective January 1, 2012, the number of accrued and unused vacation days for each employee is subject to a cap equal to the total number of vacation days that such employee can accrue over a two-year period.
-When an employee reaches the cap, vacation accruals for the employee will cease until vacation days are used.
+Accrued vacation days that are not used in any year are carried over to the next year, provided that, effective January 1, 2012, the number of accrued and unused vacation days for each employee is subject to a cap equal to the total number of vacation days are used.
 When an employee's accrual rate increases because of increased service with the company, the employee's cap will increase accordingly.
 All employees are entitled to a cash payment, based on their then current salary, for any accrued, but unused, vacation days upon termination of employment as required by California law.

-Each of our named executive officers is entitled to the benefits of a travel insurance policy provided by the company and the use of a company-owned car.
+Each of our named executive officers is entitled to the benefits of a travel insurance policy provided by the company and the use of a companyowned car.
 Upon termination of employment, each named executive is entitled to purchase his or her company-owned car at the wholesale price for such car taking into account the mileage on the car.